 Summary: In May 2020, job posting activity bottomed out.
 Then, posting activity picked up dramatically, accelerating significantly in the first half 2021.
 While posting activity has remained high in comparison to its pre-Pandemic level, it decreased for much of 2022.
-Early 2023 saw a sharp uptick, but the second half of 2023 has resumed the decline in postings.
+Early 2023 saw a sharp uptick, but the second half of 2023 had a steady decline in postings.